solosage1/anyprice-oracle/EIP.md

 standardized the messaging format (introducing a versioned nonce and support for sending ETH value with the message) specs.optimism.io
 .
-A crucial detail is latency: L1→L2 messages are relayed typically on the order of a few minutes (typically 1–10 min, rarely >15 min.), whereas L2→L1 messages incur a ~7 day delay due to the optimistic rollup fraud-proof window docs.optimism.io docs.optimism.io
+A crucial detail is latency: L1→L2 messages are relayed typically in a few minutes, bounded by the L2 proposer's submission cadence (see Optimism's documentation on [Cross-Domain Messaging](https://docs.optimism.io/app-developers/bridging/messaging) for specifics), whereas L2→L1 messages incur a ~7 day delay due to the optimistic rollup fraud-proof window docs.optimism.io docs.optimism.io
 .